Contents

 Nikon FG - A Solid 35mm Film SLR Camera

 The Nikon FG was released in 1982 and manufactured until 1986.
-It builds upon the Nikon EM, with new features added, such as manual control over shutter speed.
+It is the first Nikon SLR with Programmed Auto-Exposure mode (AE).

 FG Camera Front View